naulu2020/my_data_projects/README.md

 - Analyze real-time Dublin Bike usage across multiple stations and generate actionable insights.

 ## Data Used
-- Data was fetched from the **JCDecaux API** over a period of several weeks to capture temporal variations in bike availability and usage.
+- Data was fetched from the **JCDecaux API** over a period of several weeks of December 2022 to capture temporal variations in the bike availability and usage.

 ## Tools
 - Python was used to collect data from the API and store it in CSV format for analysis.

 ## Key Insights
-- Female employees constitute 62% of the workforce, compared to 38% male.
+- Weekday usage is significantly higher than weekend usage.
-- Average salary for females (64,651) is higher than for males (62,632).
+- Peak usage occurs around 5:00 PM while  3PM was recorded as offpeak.
-- 72% of employees are on permanent contracts, while 28% are in contracting roles.
+- Station usage is driven by location rather than station capacity.
-- Average employee tenure is close to 10 years.
+- Mechanical bikes are more available than electric bikes.
-- Finance and IT departments account for the highest salary expenses.
+- Only 4% of the bike stations have banking system installed.

 ---